dotnet-foundation/Home/README.md

 Repository: https://github.com/dotnet-foundation/wg-education

-*Not ready to join a committee yet?
-Browse the the discussions tab for adding items to the General page, ideas, Q&A or just show off what you're working on in the Show and Tell.
+### Looking to start a discussion or not sure what committee to join?
 [__Browse Discussions__](https://github.com/dotnet-foundation/Home/discussions)

+Each chair has been asked to post the committee agendas there prior to the meetings and the minutes after as discussion points.